Watch your career bloom with our landscape design program - 2020/2021

 What you learn through our landscape design courses

-You'll learn how to survey and analyze planting sites, select the vegetation and landscape materials, and plan the location of structures, roads, pathways, trees, shrubs, flower beds and decorative features.
-You'll also learn about design theory, plant identification, drafting, landscape and building materials and technologies.
+In our landscape design courses, you will learn how to survey and analyze planting sites, select the vegetation and landscape materials, and plan the location of structures, roads, pathways, trees, shrubs, flower beds and decorative features.
+You’ll also learn about design theory, plant identification, drafting, landscape and building materials and technologies.
 You'll get plenty of experience using industry software to create detailed site plans, and you'll even have the 100-acre Fanshawe campus to use as your canvas.

 When you graduate, you'll have a huge job market to choose from, including residential and commercial property developers, municipalities, landscape architects, design-build firms, nurseries or start your own landscape consultant business.